wp-plugins/plugmatter-optin-feature-box-lite/readme.txt

 1. Plugmatter Feature box  - "What You See is What You Get" Template Editor
 2. Plugmatter Feature box  - Over 630 Amazing, High Quality Google Web Fonts for You to Use
-3. Plugmatter Feature box  - Eye-Catchy Button Styles That Helps Improve Conversion
+3. Plugmatter Feature box  - Eye-Catchy Button Styles That Help Improve Conversion
 4. Plugmatter Feature box  - The ONLY In-line Editor for Optin Forms in the Industry
 5. Plugmatter Feature box  - Supports All the Major Mailing List Services
 6. Plugmatter Feature box  - Feature-Loaded to Take Your List Building to the Next Level